HewlettPackard/green-dcc/README.md

 GreenDCC simulates not only compute-related emissions, but also **carbon emissions associated with data transfers** between datacenters.

-This matters for sustainable workload scheduling because AI workloads — especially training or fine-tuning — involve **large data transfers**, and moving that data across long distances consumes non-negligible electricity in the **network infrastructure**.
+This matters for sustainable workload scheduling because AI workloads (especially training or fine-tuning) involve **large data transfers**, and moving that data across long distances consumes non-negligible electricity in the **network infrastructure**.

 #### Current Model (Simple, Efficient Approximation)